fkie-cad/RoAMer/README.md

 #### Whitelister script runs into "InvalidArgument" exception
 This may occur when some broken exe files are located in you AppData or Windows Update directory, remove these corrupt files, then whitelister will run through.

+#### Compatibility issues on Windows 10
+RoAMer was originally developed to unpack on Windows 7 systems, we monitored some issues on Windows 10 that might or might not be critical for execution.
+We're currently working on resolving these issues.

 ## Sources
 * The hooks have been designed with the help of https://www.apriorit.com/dev-blog/160-apihooks